 Tears or Themis is an excellent detective/courtroom drama game by miHoYo.
 Step into the shoes of a rookie attorney to solve complex cases.
 With the help of her detective friend Luke, she will investigate crime scenes, interrogate suspects and find clues to get to the truth.
-Action takes place in the courtroom, where you will have to help her present the correct evidence before the court, and get into intense “debates” with the suspects and their attorney to defeat them.
+The action takes place in the courtroom, where you will have to help her present the correct evidence before the court and get into intense “debates” with the suspects and their attorney to defeat them.

 Tears of Themis also has Otome elements.
 You will get to interact with your crushes, be it your handsome boss Artem or your childhood friend Luke and even go on a date with them.